matthewjamesr/GraphDBjs-Styled/README.md

 The database provides two lists, entities and edges, and allows for _**CRUD**_ actions on the database.
 Since this database is designed for use on the client in the browser, it is not designed to be _**ACID**_ and is not _**transactional**_.

 ####ToDo:
 + Add default hashCode algorithm
 + Implement `.byKey(key)` method on edges to return list of edges based on entitiy or relationship type
 + Implement `.areLinked(entity1, entitiy2)` method to determine if two entities are linked
-+ Add feature to allow the database to call methods when the database changes
++ Add feature to allow the database to call methods when the database changes (partially complete, callbacks on create, read, and update probably satisify this)

 Datasource
 ----------